AdaCore/langkit/doc/tutorial.rst

     ctx = lkl.AnalysisContext()

-Then, we can parse code in order to yield ``AnalysisUnit`` objects, which contain the AST.
-There are two ways to parse code: parse from a file or parse from a buffer (i.e. a string value):
+Then, we can parse code in order to yield ``AnalysisUnit`` objects, which contain the parse tree.
+There are two ways to parse code: parse from a file or parse from a in-memory buffer (i.e. a string value):

 .. code-block:: python